gkiarashv/xv6/contributions/Nov 21 2023/README.md

 # Changing the memory layout
-To enable xv6 to have different memory layouts in which (text, stack, and heap) segments reside in different places, we have extended the functionality of xv6.
-This extension need a close look at various files.
-In the following, each modified/added file will be explained.
+To facilitate different memory layouts in xv6, where segments like text, stack, and heap are located in various positions, we have expanded xv6's capabilities.
+This enhancement requires careful examination of several files.
+Below, we will explain each file that has been modified or added.
 For the usages, check the [folder](https://github.com/gkiarashv/xv6/tree/main/contributions/Nov%2021%202023/usages).

 ## kernel/elibs/memlayout.h
 This file defines the parameters required to show the boundary for each segment type.
+The parameters define the last accessible address in the virtual address by `USERTOP`, start and end of stack and heap along with number of pages that may needed to be allocated at minimum.

 ![makekernel](https://github.com/gkiarashv/xv6/blob/main/images/memlayout.png)